PipedreamHQ/pipedream/docs/docs/workflows/steps/README.md

 ![View notes](https://res.cloudinary.com/pipedreamin/image/upload/v1698167274/view_note_p5uvkg.gif)

 ### Current limitations
-- Step notes are not currently included when copying or [sharing](/workflows/sharing) a workflow
 - Step notes are only accessible in Edit mode, and not from the Inspector

 <Footer />